 While a war with China never came to fruition, the ongoing rebellion in China was viewed as "suspicious" by Fulkerson, who stated that the "the present Boxer movement, I believe, is backed by the Empress Dowager, if not by the entire Chinese Government."
-The Boxer uprising was eventually crushed by an eight nation alliance of foreign powers (including the United States, Britain, Japan and Russia) and the Boxer Protocol Peace Agreement was signed in September 1901.
-In August of 1900 Epperson Fulkerson returned to the U.S. out of health concerns, but returned to Japan sometime later to resume his duties as Principal of the Chinzei Gakuin school.
+The Boxer uprising was eventually crushed by an eight-nation alliance of foreign powers (including the United States, Britain, Japan, and Russia) and the Boxer Protocol Peace Agreement was signed in September 1901.
+In August 1900 Epperson Fulkerson returned to the U.S. out of health concerns but returned to Japan sometime later to resume his duties as Principal of the Chinzei Gakuin school.

 From the Jamestown Evening Journal, May 1, 1930.

 Epperson Fulkerson continued to reside in Canon City, Colorado until his death on May 29, 1940 at age 80.
 Although a burial location couldn't be found for him, it is presumed that he was buried somewhere in the vicinity of Canon City, where he had resided for over twenty-five years.